The Accidental Time Machine: Plot summary

 The protagonist, Matthew Fuller, is a research assistant for physics professor Jonathan Marsh at the Massachusetts Institute of Technology, in 2057, when he builds a calibrator to supply one photon per unit of time.
 When he presses the reset button, the box unexpectedly disappears for one second.
 When he presses the button a second time, he finds it disappears for about 10 seconds.
 The third time, it disappears for a bit less than three minutes.
 Fuller deduces it is traveling forward in time at intervals approximately 11.8 times the previous interval and he further deduces how to bring other objects, such as himself, along.
 On the seventh press of the button, Fuller and the box are taken 39 days into the future and unexpectedly land on a busy road.
 He is arrested on suspicion of murder but is bailed out of jail by an anonymous person he comes to believe is himself from the future.
-He continues forward, 465 days, then 15 years, when he is greeted by Professor Marsh who tracked Fuller and calculated the theoretical physics behind time travel.
+He continues forward, 465 days, then 15 years, when he is greeted by Professor Marsh who tracked Fuller and calculated the theoretical physics behind time travel (and won a Nobel Prize for it).

 Unsatisfied, Matt travels to 2252 where he learns that the Second Coming of Jesus has occurred and resulted in the One Year War.
 Society is now governed by a theocracy led by Jesus and shuns technology.
 Jesus had anticipated Fuller's appearance at the Massachusetts Institute of Theosophy, where he is appointed to be professor with a female student named Martha assigned to be his assistant.
 As Fuller tries to scientifically rationalize Jesus's seeming omnipotence, Jesus orders Fuller to destroy the time machine but he instead flees, along with Martha, and lands in the year 4346 outside of California.
 There they find a society where all of humanity is wealthy and satisfied to a point of apathy.
 It is here that they encounter an artificial intelligence, named La, that controls Los Angeles.
 La is curious about her own mortality, and having learned about Matt's time machine from historical records, wishes to join him on a journey to the end of time (heat death of the universe) to discover if she can die.